Pathogen transmission: Mother-to-child transmission

 This is from mother to child (more rarely father to child), often in utero, during childbirth (also referred to as perinatal infection) or during postnatal physical contact between parents and offspring.
 In mammals, including humans, it occurs also via breast milk (transmammary transmission).
 Infectious diseases that can be transmitted in this way include: HIV, hepatitis B and syphilis.
 Many mutualistic organisms are transmitted vertically.

 Iatrogenic

-Transmission due to medical procedures, such as touching a wound, an injection or transplantation of infected material.
-Some diseases that can be transmitted iatrogenically include:

-Creutzfeldt–Jakob disease by injection of contaminated human growth hormone, MRSA and many more.
+Transmission due to medical procedures, such as touching a wound, the use of contaminated medical equipment, or an injection or transplantation of infected material.
+Some diseases that can be transmitted iatrogenically include Creutzfeldt–Jakob disease, HIV, and many more.

+Needle sharing

+This is the practice of intravenous drug-users by which a needle or syringe is shared by multiple individuals to administer intravenous drugs such as heroin, steroids, and hormones.
+This can act as a vector for blood-borne diseases, such as Hepatitis C (HCV) and HIV.

 Indirect contact

-Indirect contact transmission, also known as vehicleborne transmission, involves transmission through contamination of inanimate objects.
+Indirect contact transmission, also known as vehicle-borne transmission, involves transmission through contamination of inanimate objects.
 Vehicles that may indirectly transmit an infectious agent include food, water, biologic products such as blood, and fomites such as handkerchiefs, bedding, or surgical scalpels.
 A vehicle may passively carry a pathogen, as in the case of food or water may carrying hepatitis A virus.
 Alternatively, the vehicle may provide an environment in which the agent grows, multiplies, or produces toxin, such as improperly canned foods provide an environment that supports production of botulinum toxin by Clostridium botulinum.